Edition: Friday 27 June 2025

 River Flows:

-The river flows currently range between normal and high as rated by the Environment Agency.
-Whilst there has been little rainfall in the last week the chalk stream aquifers are still brimming after a wet winter, teeing up for beautifully clean gravels, but possibly some wet riverbanks.
-As noted above good footwear and a long-handled net will undoubtedly make coaxing your quarry to the river bank a little easier.
+The river flows currently range between normal and below normal as rated by the Environment Agency.
+Whilst there has been limited rainfall in the last few weeks, the chalk stream aquifers are still full after a wet winter.
+Thankfully, the riverbanks are drying out (finally!), so in most cases walking boots will suffice, though a pair of wellies or thigh waders might just help coax your quarry to the water’s edge.

 Hatches: